mattvenn/basic-ecp5-pcb/README.md

 * configuration bits for FPGA should be tied to gnd not through a 10k resistor.
 The voltage is about 1v, so might be a little close to the threshold of the 3.3v IOBANK supply.
 Replace with 0Ohm resistors?
 Or just tie to gnd?
 * used IS25LP016D-JBLE as flash, but it has problems with enabling QE for QSPI.
 Relace with the model used on icebreaker
-* ecp5 SPI clock pin can't be used as an input, so have to [add a bodge wire](https://github.com/mattvenn/basic-ecp5-pcb/issues/3) for SPI peripheral comms with Pi
+* ecp5 SPI clock pin can't be used as an input, so have to [add a bodge wire](https://github.com/mattvenn/basic-ecp5-pcb/issues/3) for SPI peripheral comms with Pi.
+See the test-spi-clk-in branch for a workaround.

 ## RPi connection info